 Nature gives us glorious creative visions with the coming of each season.
 Spring is an especially enchanting display of objects that catch our eye and capture our imaginations.
-We took this inspiring photo earlier in the week as we walked through Denver Botanic Gardens.
+We took this inspiring photo as we walked through Denver Botanic Gardens.
 When we approached the tree from a distance it looked like a tree full of roosting birds.
-As we moved near, we could see that it was an azalea tree in full bloom with white flowing petals that looked like cats, helicopter blades, jellyfish . . . what are some of your perceptions?
+As we moved nearer, we could see that it was an azalea tree in full bloom with white flowing petals that looked like cats, helicopter blades, and jellyfish.
+What are some of your perceptions?

 What is it?

 What is perception, and what does it have to do with creativity?
 Perhaps a helpful way to think of perception is to look at some synonyms: insight, awareness, acuity, discernment, observation, and viewpoint.
 All may have a different emphasis, but they are similar in meaning.

 Creativity involves changes in perception; in other words, a newfound way of looking at or viewing something.
 Perception allows us to look at something and see something different than that seen by others.
 This is a prerequisite skill to being able to produce at any level of creativity.
 In our classrooms we noticed that students who were more flexible in changing their perceptions demonstrated higher levels of creativity . . . it’s a sign!

 Mental Filters or Perceptual Blocks?